-The matrix entries of $\RR^-(s,z)$ acting on a tensor product of category $\calO$ modules become polynomials in $z$.
-Thus, by evaluating at $z=1$, one obtains an invertible intertwiner between $\kmtensor{s}$ and $\dtensor{s}$.
-In finite--type, the crucial observation in \cite[\S4]{GTLW} is that the conditions \ref{eq:intro-norm}, \ref{eq:intro-triang} and \ref{eq:intro-inter} for $x=t_{i,1}$, where $i$ is an arbitrary node of the Dynkin diagram already have a unique solution.
+\end{enumerate} In finite--type, the crucial observation in \cite[\S4]{GTLW} is that the conditions \ref{eq:intro-norm}, \ref{eq:intro-triang} and \ref{eq:intro-inter} for $x=t_{i,1}$, where $i$ is an arbitrary node of the Dynkin diagram, already have a unique solution.
 A very general rank $1$ reduction argument, valid for this solution, reduces \ref{eq:intro-inter} for arbitrary $x\in\Yhg$, to $x=x_0^{\pm}$ in $\Yhsl{2}$, which has been verified in \cite[\S4.8]{GTLW}.
 The rational twist alluded to in \ref{prob:Rm} is then obtained by specializing $z$ to $1$, which is possible since the matrix entries of $\RR^-(s,z)$ acting on a tensor product of modules in $\OY$ become polynomials in $z$.